Application migration

 Optional: Migrate storage and message queues

-If your application is deployed on Alibaba Cloud and uses Alibaba Cloud services, such as ApsaraDB RDS and Message Queue, you do not need to migrate storage or message queues.
+If your application is deployed on Alibaba Cloud and uses Alibaba Cloud services such as ApsaraDB RDS and Message Queue, no storage or message queue migration is required.

-If your application is not deployed on Alibaba Cloud, join the DingTalk group (ID: 32874633) to obtain technical support.
+If your application is not on Alibaba Cloud, join the DingTalk group (ID: 32874633) for technical support.

 Migration solutions

-Use Dubbo to switch the original service registry to SAE Config Server, develop a new set of applications, and then deploy the applications on SAE.
-Then, use SLB and configure domain names to switch traffic.
+Switch the original service registry to SAE Config Server using Dubbo, develop a new set of applications, and then deploy the applications on SAE.
+Then, use SLB and domain names to redirect traffic.

-For information about the application development of the traffic-splitting migration solution, see Introduction to microservice scenarios.
+For application development steps for the traffic splitting solution, see Introduction to microservice scenarios.

 Dual-registration and dual-subscription

-The dual-registration and dual-subscription solution refers to access the original service registry and the SAE service registry during migration.
-This ensures that migrated applications and non-migrated applications call each other.
+With dual-registration and dual-subscription, applications register with and subscribe to both the original service registry and the SAE service registry simultaneously.
+This lets migrated and non-migrated applications discover and call each other throughout the migration window.

 The following figure shows the architecture of the dual-registration and dual-subscription migration solution.

-Migrated applications and non-migrated applications can discover and call each other.
-This ensures business continuity.
+Migrated and non-migrated applications can discover and call each other, maintaining business continuity.

-You can view the details of consumer service calls and view the migration progress in real time.
+View consumer service call details and track migration progress in real time.

 References